 Artificial intelligence and augmented reality has made a name for itself in the world of entertainment, but its purposes go far beyond its use in immersive movies and videogames.
 Many AI and AR devices already exist in the medical environment, such as devices that can make a patient’s veins visible, helping a medical professional to more easily take blood or insert an IV.

-It’s thought that in the future, artificial intelligence will be used not to take over a nurse or a doctor’s job, but to assist them in their tasks to cut down on time and improve efficiency.
+It’s thought that in the future, artificial intelligence along with the integration of IoT will be used not to take over a nurse or a doctor’s job, but to assist them in their tasks to cut down on time and improve efficiency.
 If medical professionals are equipped with a device that gives them X-ray vision, for example, that would cut down the usual X-ray process substantially.